Nightlifers

 Michael Chabon – author

-Winston Churchill – political leader
+Winston Churchill – politician

-Hillary Clinton – political leader
+Hillary Clinton – politician

 Charles Darwin – scientist

-Leonardo da Vinci – artist, scientist
+Leonardo da Vinci – artist

 Thomas Edison – inventor